 After 1 week, open the jar and with a clean utensil and try your pickled veggies, they will take another few weeks to adjust texture but this is a great time to adjust spice since now you know what flavours are popping out.
 Keep in mind pickled food tastes better and better as time goes by.

 As long as the jar is properly sealed and you always use clean utensils, this product has no expiry date.

-Sam and Brian
+Samantha and Brian